s03ram/Music-Shoppy/README.md

 # Music-Shoppy
 School projet using DB, Flask and Jinja.<br>
-Not secured but fun using of Python and SQLite.
+Not secured but fun use of Python and SQLite.

 ### Contact section
 File config.py not commited because it contains personal info.